 Students' financial aid packages are based on total educational costs incurred during the academic year.
-The Financial Aid Office will use the following budgets in 2013-2014 to determine the eligibility of each applicant.
+The Financial Aid Office will use the following budgets for first-year students in 2019-2020 to determine the eligibility of each applicant.

 Room and Board*:

 Lunches at College: